 Introduction to Static Analysis

 Static analysis is an analysis of software artifacts.
-For example requirements or code, carried out without execution of these software development artifacts.
+For example, requirements or code carried out without execution of these software development artifacts.
 Static analysis is usually carried out using supporting tools.
-In other words, we can say that static analysis is an examination of requirements, design, and code that differ from more traditional dynamic testing in several important ways.
+In other words, we can say that static analysis examines requirements, design, and code that differ from more traditional dynamic testing in several important ways.
 The main goal behind this analysis is to find the bugs, whether or not they may cause failures.
 As with reviews, static analysis finds bugs rather than failures.

 Static analysis is performed based on the user’s requirements, design, or code without actually executing the software artifact being examined.
-It is normally before the types of formal review.
-It is unrelated to the dynamic properties of the requirements, design, and code such as test coverage.
+It is usually before the types of formal review.
+It is unrelated to the dynamic properties of the requirements, design, and code, such as test coverage.

 How Static Analysis Works?

-Static analysis is performed early in the life cycle, early feedback on quality issues has been established.
-For example, early validation of the user’s requirements.
-Since analysis is performed earlier, by detecting defects at an early stage, the cost for rework is often relatively low and thus a relatively cheap improvement of the quality of software products can be achieved.
-As rework efforts are reduced, there is an increase in the development of productivity figures.
-The advantage of evaluation by the team is that there is an exchange of information or data between all the participants of the team.
-The static analysis contributes to an increased awareness of quality issues.
+Performed early in the life cycle, the process establishes early feedback on quality issues, such as validating the user’s requirements early.
+By detecting defects early through analysis, the cost of rework is typically low.
+Consequently, this approach enables relatively inexpensive improvements in the quality of software products.
+The advantage of evaluation by the team is that there is an exchange of information or data between all the group participants.
+Static analysis contributes to an increased awareness of quality issues.
 One of the reasons for using static analysis is related to the characteristics of the programming language themselves.

 Static Analysis Tools

-There are many tools available for static analysis.
+There are many tools available.
 Most of them focus on software code.
-These tools are mostly used by developers before and sometimes during component and integration testing and designers during software modeling.
-The tools can show not only structural attributes, such as depth of nesting or cyclomatic complexity number and check against coding standards, but also graphic depictions of control flow, data relationship, and the number of distinct paths from one line of code to another.
+These tools are used mainly by developers before and sometimes during component and integration testing and designers during software modeling.
+The devices can show not only structural attributes, such as depth of nesting or cyclomatic complexity number, and check against coding standards but also graphic depictions of control flow, data relationship, and the number of distinct paths from one line of code to another.

-When we need to analyze the code, analysis tools are commonly used by developers to test all kinds of defects.
+When we need to analyze the code, developers commonly use analysis tools to test all kinds of defects.
 This testing may occur during the coding process, before code reviews, before and during component and integration testing, or when testing the code into the source code repository in the configuration management system.

-Also, system designers may use various static analysis tools and models such as validation and verification.
-Remember that, when initiating the use of static code analysis, is that a very large number of violations may be hidden in the existing codebase.
-When first use, these static analysis tools can produce various numbers of warning Messages.
-Many of which may turn out to be related to very low-risk situations.
-Therefore our clients that have succeeded with the introduction of these tools have employed careful management strategies to deal with the volume of information.
+Also, system designers may use various tools and models, such as validation and verification.
+Remember that when initiating static code analysis, many violations may be hidden in the existing codebase.
+When first used, these static analysis tools can produce various numbers of warning Messages.
+Many of which may be related to very low-risk situations.
+Therefore our clients that have succeeded in introducing these tools have employed careful management strategies to deal with the volume of information.

-- One strategy that works well is to enforce the static analysis tools only for new and changed classes and functions.
-This leads to gradual manageable, incremental, and improvement in the quality of code over the long term without a spike in short-term code clean-up tasks which can be risky in their own right.
+- One strategy that works well is to enforce the tools only for new and changed classes and functions.
+This leads to gradual, manageable, incremental improvement in code quality over the long term without a spike in short-term code clean-up tasks, which can be risky in their own right.

 The list of static code analysis tools